 I shot it 43 years ago when I was 19 or 20 with a beat up Hasselblad SWC I bought from an Art Center College student for $400 or $500….I can’t remember.
 The window light was the only light source.
 Back in the 70’s you could pick up a well used SWC for next to nothing.

-On the right is an Agfa Brovira vintage 1970’s silver gelatin print on the left and a Hahnemühle Baryta inkjet print right.
+On the left is an Agfa Brovira vintage 1970’s silver gelatin print.
+On the right is a Hahnemühle Baryta inkjet print right.
 It is a good example of what 2-1/2 hours of Lightroom can do for a photograph.